 Ransomware and Other Threats Exist on Android, Too

 I recently covered ransomware, but what I didn’t mention in that article is that ransomware threats exist on Android, too.
-In April 2016 Blue Coat Systems reported a new exploit targeting older versions of Android.
 Using a malicious mobile advertisement, the exploit installs ransomware on the device, though this version is notably less powerful than the typical Windows-based solutions.

 Security breaches on Android can be massive.
 Along with Windows and iOS, Android is one of the most widely-used operating systems on PCs and smart devices throughout the world, and because of that it’s regularly the target of major security exploits.

 Android N is changing from previous versions by pushing file-level encryption instead of its previous block-level.
 While both forms of encryption are obvious boons to security, block level encrypted the entire device and was notably more intensive on performance.

 With Android N, file-level encryption is being implemented alongside a direct-boot mode that allows only phone calls/alarms/message notifications, with anything else requiring the device to be unlocked and decrypted.
 File level should be better for security, usability and performance, but we’ll have to wait for the update to verify that.